-- 1. The announcements are done in the official language of WORLD SKATE which is English.
-They can be done in the language of the organizing country. - 2.
-The Speaker shall inform the public of the names and numbers of the skaters taking part in each race, and all relevant information such as the composition of the heats and punctuation. - 3.
+- 1. The announcements are done in the Official Language of World Skate which is English.
+They can also be done in the language of the Organizing Country. - 2.
+The Speaker shall announce the names and numbers of the skaters taking part in each race, and all relevant information such as the composition of the heats and punctuation. - 3.
 The result of each race should be announced at the earliest possible moment after receipt of the official result. - 4.
-In conjunction with the general direction of the Organization and the Technical Commission Chairman, the Speaker is responsible for all matters of announcing protocol.
+In conjunction with the general direction of the Organization and the Technical Commission Chairperson, the Speaker is responsible for all matters of announcing protocol.